pereman2/ceph/doc/man/8/ceph-bluestore-tool.rst

 :command: `migrate-wal-to-v1` --path *osd path*

-   Changes WAL disk format from the a newer version to the legacy one.
+   Changes WAL disk format from the new version to the legacy one.
 Useful for downgrades, or if you might want to disable this new feature (bluefs_wal_v2).

 Options